YorkEarwaker/Automation/repository-sample/README.md

 TODO
 * <todo: consider how to manage repository structure for multicode base? use case for project with; java, python, cpp, for example,  >
 * <todo: don't like this approach.
 Java - in the first case, see java/org/agw/sgwm, Python - in the second case, see py/org/agw/sgwm, Cpp - in the third case, see cpp/org/agw/sgwm>
-* <todo: consider base project repository structure; Cpp, Java, JS/TS, Python, . src, test, lib, bin, config, .
+* <todo: consider base project repository structure; C/Cpp/ASM, Java, JS/TS, Python, . src, test, lib, bin, config, .
 Consider deltas with specific tech as seperate, >
 * <todo: Maven, stubb, prioritise!, as used in; enterprise java, OSGi projects, IoT M2M, ... >
 * <todo: OSGi, stubb, prioritise? see Maven, >
 * <todo: Gradle, stubb?, necessary at this point? >